 I see it time and again in my practice: women come to see me after being dismissed by one healthcare practitioner after another.
 These women are suffering from overwhelming fatigue, sleep disruptions, fuzzy thinking, and irritability, inability to cope with stress, recurrent infections and low libido, but they’ve been told there’s nothing that can be done to make them feel better.

-Why is it that so many healthcare providers refuse to acknowledge the possibility of adrenal dysfunction?
-Adrenal fatigue is recognized in many parts of the world, but here in the US there has been much skepticism in the conventional medical world.
 Many physicians more easily accept the idea of better known health issues, like hypothyroidism, depression, and fibromyalgia – all of which can exhibit symptoms similar to those of adrenal dysfunction.
 In my view, these issues are likely related to an underlying adrenal issue, and treatment with medication alone simply isn’t the best answer.

 The term “adrenal fatigue” seems to put up roadblocks for conventional practitioners, and the traditional view of medical testing doesn’t help.
 My goal is to clear up some misconceptions, and more importantly, help you learn the best ways to restore your adrenal functioning so you can feel like yourself again!

 Adrenal imbalance centers around cortisol, and part of the problem is that conventional testing often only looks at the extremes.
 Cushing’s syndrome in which the body produces excessive levels of cortisol, and Addison’s disease which occurs when cortisol production is deficient, are at opposite sides of the spectrum, and both require immediate medical intervention.